 Currently accepted collaterals for DCP CMs are:

-- Cash funds in EUR
+- Cash funds in EUR and GBP

 All collaterals for a DCP CM are booked in a delivery account in ECC’s settlement system SMSS.
 For each margin type and currency a separate delivery account is set up.
 The member can monitor the balance of his collateral accounts via ECC’s Member Area.